abhijithp-nair/doozy_rag_chatbot/README.md

 python run.py --ui

-Opens a browser window titled "Doozy Chatbot".
+Launches a browser interface titled Doozy Chatbot.

-Chat directly with the document and scraped websites.
+Enables direct interaction with both document and web content.

- Web Scraping Feature
+Web Scraping Usage

-Inside the chat, type:
+To scrape a website during a session, type:

 scrape https://example.com

-The chatbot will scrape the site, add it to FAISS, and use both PDF + Web content for future answers.
+The chatbot will ingest and index the site content.
+Future responses will combine knowledge from the PDF and the scraped web sources.

 Deliverables

-1. run.py → Main entry point (UI + CLI).
+run.py – Main entry point (CLI and UI).

-2. rag_core.py → RAG + scraping logic.
+rag_core.py – Core RAG and scraping logic.

-3. requirements.txt → Dependencies.
+requirements.txt – Dependency list.

-4. README.md → Documentation.
+README.md – Documentation.

-5. data.pdf → Document to chat with.

-Note:
+data.pdf – Default input document.

+Notes

-The chatbot always introduces itself as Doozy and refers to itself consistently throughout conversations.
+The chatbot always introduces and refers to itself as Doozy.

+On first execution, the FAISS index is automatically created and reused on subsequent runs.

+The system is modular, allowing extensions to additional data sources if required.